waylonggggg/tp/docs/UserGuide.md

 Format: `remove_r INDEX c/CCA_NAME`

-* Removes the role from the student at the specified `INDEX` in the CCA (i.e. turns the student into a "Member").
+* Removes the role from the student at the specified `INDEX` in the CCA (i.e. turns the student into a `Member`).
 * The index refers to the index number shown in the displayed student list.
-* The index must be a positive integer (1, 2, 3, …​)
+* The index must be a positive integer (1, 2, 3, …​).
 * The student must be in the CCA.
 * The student must have a role in the CCA.